Transparency and finances

 Auditor’s certificate

-The auditor's certificate for the annual financial statements of the legal entities, the EWDE and EZE, as well as the auditors’ certificate for the annual financial statement will, after completion of the audit, be available on our German website.
+The auditor’s certificate for the annual financial statements of the legal entities, the EWDE and EZE, and the auditor’s certificate for the annual financial statements will be published.